-- Another goal of the proficiency exams is to keep the students involved and experience in all types of exams not just ones they have to eval on per ARRT or the program specific exams - 25 proficiency evaluations are due by mid-term, the Friday before fall break of the student's second year - A total of 50 (including the previous 25) proficiency evaluations are due by the Friday before finals of the student' second fall semester - Extra proficiency evaluations, beyond the 50 required, completed will NOT roll over to following semester - 25 proficiency evaluations are due by mid-term, the Friday before Spring Break - There are no additional proficiency evaluations due the last half of the student's second spring semester - Any exam can be counted as a proficiency, it does not matter what type, or how many views - The technologist should provide the name of the exam on the competency exam form based upon its anatomical part or type of exam (for fluoro/surgery) - \circ 2 view trauma foot = Foot - Pediatric 3 view elbow = Elbow - \circ SBS = SBS - Surgical C-Arm = surgery, endo, pain injection, etc. - Surgery/C-Arm they must run the C-arm and be in control of the C-arm for a majority of the case or all of it - Standard Protocol views per exam ordered - \circ Portable Chest 1 view - \circ Hip 2 views - The students have 7 categories that can fulfill exams from: - 1.
-Skull/Cranium - 2.
-C-arm (sterile/non-sterile) - 3.
-Upper Extremity - 4.
-Lower Extremity - 5.
-Vertebral Column
+- Another goal of the proficiency exams is to keep the students involved and experience in all types of exams not just ones they have to eval on per ARRT or the program specific exams

+- A minimum number of proficiency evaluations are due by mid-term and at the end of the course of the student's second year.

+- Any exam can be counted as a proficiency, it does not matter what type, or how many views

+- The technologist should provide the name of the exam on the competency exam form based upon its anatomical part or type of exam (for fluoro/surgery)

+- $\circ$ 2 view trauma foot = Foot

+- Pediatric 3 view elbow = Elbow

+- $\circ$ SBS = SBS

+- Surgical C-Arm = surgery, endo, pain injection, etc.

+- Surgery/C-Arm they must run the C-arm and be in control of the C-arm for a majority of the case or all of it

+- Standard Protocol views per exam ordered

+- $\circ$ Portable Chest 1 view

+- $\circ$ Hip 2 views

+- The students have 7 categories that can fulfill exams from:

+- 1. Skull/Cranium

+- 2. C-arm (sterile/non-sterile)

+- 3. Upper Extremity

+- 4. Lower Extremity

+- 5. Vertebral Column

-- 6. Thorax/Abdomen - 7.
-Fluoroscopy - No more than 5 proficiency exams per one anatomical part - 5 chests and no more chest of any type - For example, 4 portables and 1 PA/LAT would be 5 chest proficiencies - Must include 1 proficiency from at least 5 of the 7 categories - The students are provided a checklist to help them keep track of their exams
+- 6. Thorax/Abdomen

+- 7. Fluoroscopy

+- No more than 5 proficiency exams per one anatomical part

+- 5 chests and no more chest of any type

+- For example, 4 portables and 1 PA/LAT would be 5 chest proficiencies

+- Must include 1 proficiency from at least 5 of the 7 categories

+- The students are provided a checklist to help them keep track of their exams